List of Tales of Arcadia characters: Lenora Janeth

 A recurring character of Trollhunters, Lenora Janeth is the algebra and drama teacher of Arcadia Oaks High.

 James Lake Sr

 James Lake Sr is a side character of TrollHunters and is the ex-husband of Barbara Lake.
-He is also the father of James Lake Jr. He gave Jim a bike kit on his 5th birthday and disappeared to Vermont, where he is courting another woman, as said by Toby Domazlski.
+He is also the father of James Lake Jr. He gave Jim a bike kit on his 5th birthday and disappeared to Vermont, where he is courting another woman, as said by Toby Domzalski.